ahkCodeder/Shady-Pencil/README.md

 convert blender grease pencil animations to mesh animations to use the shader editor

 ## **WARNING**

+** IMPORTANT NEW UPDATE WATCH THE VIDEO IN HOW TO USE IF IT'S NOT WORKING FOR YOU MIGTH HELP **

 the code is slow and can be unstable save often so you down loss you're progress i have a 4670k and my animation that i created take **25 sec** to run